sunaku/vim-unbundle/README.markdown

     source SOMEWHERE_ON_YOUR_SYSTEM/unbundle.vim

-Add the line above to your vimrc file to use Unbundle every time you run Vim.
+Add the above line to your vimrc file to use Unbundle whenever you start Vim.

 ### Dynamic Bootstrapping Example

-If you installed Unbundle to `DOT_VIM_DIR/bundle/vim-unbundle/unbundle.vim` where `DOT_VIM_DIR` is the path to your Vim user configuration directory, then add the following line to your vimrc file to dynamically bootstrap Unbundle:
+If you installed Unbundle to `YOUR_VIM_DIR/bundle/vim-unbundle/unbundle.vim` (where `YOUR_VIM_DIR` is the path to your Vim user configuration directory), then run the following command inside Vim to dynamically bootstrap Unbundle:

     execute 'source '. globpath(&runtimepath, 'bundle/vim-unbundle/unbundle.vim')

+Add the above line to your vimrc file to dynamically bootstrap Unbundle whenever you start Vim.

 ------------------------------------------------------------------------------
 License